 The Ministry was not totally convinced with the results so they advertised a microcar competition to find the definite shape.
 It happened to be just two months before the '56 revolution.
 In 1957 the Ministry declared there was no winner and then the whole microcar issue was soon dropped.
 But before the revolution the microcars were shipped to Budapest to a factory which was appointed to manufacture the potential winner of the competition.

 The microcars ended their life in the scrapyard.
 The Goggomobil was slightly damaged during the revolution and although it was the most promising car it was also destroyed.
 At least the Alba Regia and Balaton have survived because in 1960 their owners visited one of the constructors for spare parts.
 After that time I have no information about their whereabouts.
-The Székesfehérvár factory made another microcar totally from aluminium in late 1957.
+The Székesfehérvár factory made another microcar totally from aluminum in late 1957.
 But then it was only a sideline and soon went down.
-They made buses afterwards and became the part of Ikarus, the Hungarian bus factory in 1963.
+They made buses afterward and became the part of Ikarus, the Hungarian bus factory in 1963.

 With the Trabant and the Wartburg arriving in the late '50s the need for cars was fulfilled in a way.
-Although the time of one-off creations expired, they never died out: throughout the '60s, '70s, even today there are enterpreneurs who create obscure minicars.
+Although the time of one-off creations expired, they never died out: throughout the '60s, '70s, even today there are entrepreneurs who create obscure minicars.